Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Elastic Context for Data-Driven Models

 where $N_i$ denotes the set of neighbor nodes of node $i$, $\Psi$ is a message-passing network that propagates the information of each node $i$ to its neighbors, and $\Phi$ is an aggregation function of the total information received by each node.
 We parametrized both $\Psi$ and $\Phi$ via separate MLPs.
-Finally, we encode the features of each node $h_i^{T}$ to obtain the estimate of the change in position for each node $G_i^{t+1}$ and the force-feedback perceived by the robot $F_i^{t+1}$ in the next time-step $t+1$.
-This process is done by two projection heads (MLPs), where the final value of $F^{t+1}_k$ is the result of averaging the force prediction computed at each node.
+Finally, we encode the features of each node $h_i^{T}$ to obtain the estimate of the displacement of each node in $G_k^{t+1}$ and the force-feedback $F_k^{t+1}$ perceived by the robot in the next time-step $t+1$.
+This process is done by two projection heads (MLPs), where the final value of $F^{t+1}_k$ is the result of an average pooling layer.
 The overall model $\Lambda$ can be learned using a dataset ${\mathcal{D} = \{(G^t_k, G^{t+1}_k, F^{t+1}_k, a^t_k, EC_k)\}_{\forall k\in K}}$, optimising the parameters $\theta$ using a supervised loss on the prediction of the nodes position and the force exerted at the grasp-nodes:

 where $d$ is a measure of the distance between the prediction and the ground-truth of graphs and forces.
-In our case, it is implemented as the sum of two Mean-Squared Error (MSE) of the graph's position and the force.
+In our case, $d$ is implemented as the sum of Mean-Squared Error (MSE) of the graph's position and of the force.